kirtikumarkks12/workshop-netflix/README.md

 ***REMOVED***

 ✅ In graphQL playground, change tab to now use `graphql`.
-Edit the end of the URl to change from `system` to the name of your keyspace: `netflix`
+Edit the end of the URl to change from `system` to the name of your keyspace: `netflix_keyspace`

 ✅ Populate HTTP HEADER variable `x-cassandra-token` on the bottom of the page with your token as shown below (again !! yes this is not the same tab)